 The new framework is expected to:

-- Expand exporters’ access to global capital and liquidity.
+- Initially, the policy expands access to global capital for exporters.

-- Provide a clear legal backbone for receivables financing.
+- Additionally, the framework provides a legal backbone for receivables.

 360tf’s Perspective